textadventures/quest/docs/linux.md

+---
+layout: index
+title: How to run Quest on Linux
+---

 Very grateful to redyoshi49q for working out how to do this.
 His/her instructions are reproduced as-is.
 The discusion can be found [here](http://textadventures.co.uk/forum/samples/topic/nwsz5gf0te6qdtfrwzdmga/quest-5-8-working-in-wine).

 ***